ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Retrieval of Updated Keying Material {#update-keys}

+When any of the following happens, a node stops using the owned group keying material.

-A node stops using the group keying material upon its expiration, according to what indicated by the KDC with the 'exp' parameter in a Joining response, or to a pre-configured value.
-Then, if it wants to continue participating in the group communication, the node has to request new updated keying material from the KDC.
+* Upon expiration of the keying material, according to what indicated by the KDC with the 'exp' parameter in a Joining Response, or to a pre-configured value.

+* Upon receiving a notification of revoked/renewed keying material from the KDC, possibly as part of an update of the keying material (rekeying) triggered by the KDC.

-The Client may need to request the latest group keying material also upon receiving messages from other group members without being able to retrieve the material to correctly decrypt them.
-This may be due to a previous update of the group keying material (rekeying) triggered by the KDC, that the Client was not able to receive or decrypt.
+* Upon receiving messages from other group members without being able to retrieve the keying material to correctly decrypt them.
+This may be due to rekeying messages previously sent by the KDC, that the Client was not able to receive or decrypt.

+In either case, if it wants to continue participating in the group communication, the node has to request the latest keying material from the KDC.
 To this end, the Client sends a CoAP GET request to the /ace-group/GID/nodes/NODE endpoint at the KDC, formatted as specified in {{node-get}}.

 <!-- Jim 13-07: Comment somewhere about getting strike zones setup correctly for a newly seen sender of messages.
 Ptr to OSCORE?